-Under CERCLA, EPA has the authority to order USEC or other potentially responsible parties to cleanup the Barnwell site or EPA may initiate an action in federal court for reimbursement of costs incurred in cleaning up the site.
-Each potentially responsible party may be held jointly and severally liable for all cleanup costs incurred by third parties, such as EPA.
-Accordingly, USEC could be responsible for payment of the full amount of the liability, whether or not any other responsible party is also liable.
+Under CERCLA, EPA has the authority to order USEC or the other PRPs to cleanup the Barnwell site or EPA may initiate an action in federal court for reimbursement of costs incurred in cleaning up the site.
+Each PRP may be held jointly and severally liable for all cleanup costs incurred by third parties, such as EPA.
+Accordingly, USEC could be responsible for payment of the full amount of the liability, whether or not other PRPs are also liable.
 USEC believes that it has defenses against an action seeking to require it to contribute to the cost of cleanup at the site or to be involved in the cleanup of the site, or that could limit or reduce such liability, but the outcome of any such defenses cannot be predicted at this time.
+An allocation of costs to USEC in excess of the amounts that USEC has accrued at June 30, 2003, for its estimated share of cleanup costs could have an adverse effect on USEC's results of operations.